Sportsnet: Programming

-Sportsnet is the main television outlet for Major League Baseball in Canada: it is the exclusive television outlet for the Toronto Blue Jays (which are also owned by Rogers), airing all of its games and other Blue Jays-related programming throughout the season.
-It also holds Canadian rights to Fox Saturday Baseball, the All-Star Game and the postseason (through Fox, TBS and MLB International).
+Sportsnet is the main television outlet for Major League Baseball in Canada: it is the exclusive television outlet for the Toronto Blue Jays (which are also owned by Rogers), airing all of its games (except for Friday Night Baseball games which are exclusive to Apple TV+) and other Blue Jays-related programming throughout the season.
+It also holds Canadian rights to Fox Saturday Baseball, the All-Star Game and the postseason (non-Blue Jays games through Fox, TBS and MLB International, with Blue Jays games produced in-house so long as they remain in the playoffs).
 Sportsnet also carries other MLB games simulcast from U.S. regional sports networks.

 Sportsnet began airing National Football League games Starting with the 2005 season, splitting late games across the Pacific and West feeds, and the East and Ontario feeds.
-The games not shown in the opposite regions were carried regionally by City.
+The games not shown in the opposite regions were carried out regionally by City.
 It also had rights to Thursday Night Football and the American Thanksgiving games.
 Sportsnet lost all NFL broadcasting rights for the 2017 season.

 Sportsnet carried a large amount of soccer programming; it has been the Canadian broadcaster of the Premier League since 1998 until 2018/19 season (from 2013/14 to 2018/19 season, Sportsnet jointly held Canadian rights to the Premier League with TSN), and also held rights to the FA Cup, UEFA Champions League and Europa League.
-Sportsnet lost UEFA coverage to TSN for 2015, but gained rights to Bundesliga matches beginning in the 2015–16 season.
+Sportsnet lost UEFA coverage to TSN for 2015, but gained rights to Bundesliga matches beginning in the 2015–16 season until 2022–23 season.
 Sportsnet aired the Amway Canadian Championship, an annual competition featuring Canada's five professional soccer teams – Toronto FC, CF Montréal, Vancouver Whitecaps FC, FC Edmonton, and Ottawa Fury FC, until TSN acquired full rights in 2017.